 When you make the right choice for you, those who love and support you want that for you as well.
 People who love and support you want you to be happy.
 They want you to follow your dreams, your passion, your goals, your vision, and anything else that makes you happy.

 This is assuming that your situation is not dangerous and that you’re not putting yourself in harm’s way.
-If you are in harm’s way, that’s another story and you need to find safety as soon as possible.
+If you are in harm’s way, that’s another story, and you need to find safety as soon as possible.

 But my point is someone who loves you wants you to be happy.
 And they’re going to support your decision to be happy.
 Those decisions are yours.
 When you make decisions that are right for you, they are right for everyone who loves and supports you because they’re going to be happy that you’re happy!

 If you’re reading between the lines, you know what I’m saying.
-I want you to be careful around people that aren’t happy with you making decisions that are good for you because the underlying message is that those who aren’t supportive of your happiness probably aren’t the best people to be around.
+I want you to be careful around people who aren’t happy with you making decisions that are good for you because the underlying message is that those who aren’t supportive of your happiness probably aren’t the best people to be around.
 Or, at minimum, they need to be reminded of your worth and significance.
 They need to be reminded that you deserve happiness and better treatment.

-At minimum, you need to know this yourself.
+At a minimum, you need to know this yourself.
 You need to convince yourself (if you aren’t already convinced).

 A lot of different types of people tune into the show.
-There are people that write to me and say, “I act badly toward other people (friends, family, romantic partner, etc).
+There are people who write to me and say, “I act badly toward other people (friends, family, romantic partner, etc).
 I do the things you’re talking about to the people I love.”
 In other words, they know they’re doing bad behavior to people they love.
 When you love someone, you don’t want to hurt them.
 But this is why I asked and answered the question at the beginning of this episode:

 Can the emotional abuser change?

 Absolutely.
-But they have to have empathy and they have to be aware that they are hurting people with their behavior.
-And they have to do something about their own behavior too.
+But they have to have empathy, and they have to be aware that they are hurting people with their behavior.
+And they have to do something about their own behavior, too.
 If not on their own, then together with those who want to help them improve and heal.

 That might mean going to therapy.
 As long as they work on themselves in some way, shape or form until they get to the point where they are no longer triggered.
 They can’t take any of their upset out on you because here’s what happens:

 When I was going through my transformation, when I was healing from my emotionally abusive behavior toward my wife when I was married, I finally reached a place where I stopped being judgmental and I stopped glaring at her when she would eat junk food.
-I stopped giving her the silent treatment, when I was angry.
+I stopped giving her the silent treatment when I was angry.
 I stopped doing a lot of things.
 In fact, I stopped the bad behavior altogether.
 I wasn’t fully cured of the triggers at that time, but I had a phenomenal head start.

-By the way, if you’re a new listener to this show and you haven’t heard my episodes where I talk about my bad behavior with my wife, I recommend you listen to past episodes of either this show Love and Abuse or my other podcast The Overwhelmed Brain.
+By the way, if you’re a new listener to this show and you haven’t heard my episodes where I talk about my bad behavior with my wife, I recommend you listen to past episodes of either this show, Love and Abuse, or my other podcast, The Overwhelmed Brain.
 I’m fully transparent about my past.
 My marriage did not last because of my bad behavior, so that was the greatest accountability that I needed in my life.
 It was to realize that my behavior wasn’t acceptable or healthy.